adaltas/node-nikita/src/tools/sysctl.coffee.md

 * `err` (Error)
   Error object if any.
 * `status`  (boolean)
-  Value is "true" if backup was created.
+  Value is "true" if the property was created or updated.

 ## Usefull Commands